About Us | Mission | FAQ | Calendar | Wish List | Sponsorships/Volunteers | Our Mascot | Success Stories | Links

 We're Networking to Help Place Horses

-LOCAL HORSES NEED YOUR HELP!
-Within the first week of December, the Gingersnap Girls Foundation had been called upon to assist in the placement of 25-30 horses in dire need of new homes.
+The Gingersnap Girls Foundation is often called upon to assist in the placement of horses in dire need of new homes.
 These calls for help come during economic hard times, effecting not only people, but their pets/livestock and our Foundation.

 If you, or anyone you know, can help any of these horses by fostering, adopting, or contributing financially to their care until placement can be found, please contact The Gingersnap Girls Foundation immediately.
-Without a quick response some, or all, of these horses will be euthanized.
+Without a quick response some, or all, these horses are often euthanized.

 The Facts on Horse Abuse

-Since 1981, well over 4 million American horses have been slaughtered in the U.S. and Canada and their meat exported to Europe and Japan for human consumption.
+Since 1981, well over 6 million American horses have been slaughtered in Mexico and Canada and their meat exported to Europe and Japan for human consumption.

 Horse slaughter is not a humane euthanasia - slaughter horses are brutally handled and forced into trucks, including the inhumane double-decker cattle trailer which is illegal in some states.
 They arrive at the slaughterhouse and are driven out (or dragged) into a killing factory and bludgeoned with a captive bolt gun which drives a spike into their skull.
 If that "machinery" is not working properly, horses can be conscious while their throats are slit.